MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Instead of the compute nodes querying data interally to Redshift, they query a set of thousands of AWS-controlled Spectrum nodes.
 The Spectrum nodes reach out to S3 on behalf of the compute nodes and sends data back.
   * This greatly improves performance as the capabilities of the massive spectrum node array is used instead of the set of provisioned Redshit nodes in your own cluster.

-## Glue
+# Glue
-* Glue is an *Extract, Transform, Load* (ETL) service which sits between Redshift and its source data to perform initial transformations in order to make it easier to analyse.
+* Glue is a serverless *Extract, Transform, Load* (ETL) service which sits between source data and another service to perform initial transformations in order to make it easier to analyse.
-* Glue can pull from similar sources as Redshift itself.
+* Glue can pull from various AWS data sources such as S3 and Kinesis.
 Once in Glue, transformation will occur.
-Once the transformation is complete, Glue will send the result out to Redshift.
+Once the transformation is complete, Glue will send the result out to one of the compatible targets such as Redshift, OpenSearch, and RDS .

-### Glue Data Catalog
+## Glue Data Catalog
 * A database containing metadata for data sources in an AWS account.
 * Stores information about S3 buckets, RDS databases, DynamoDB tables, etc.
 * Data gets into the Glue Data Catalog via the *Glue Data Crawler* which crawls through each configured source to keep the catalog up-to-date.